-First, we need to define what a mantra is, and then explain how to use it.
+First, let’s define the word mantra and understand its meaning, and then, explain how to use it.

-A mantra is a word, sound, or a short phrase that is repeated over and again for the purpose of focusing the mind and calming down its restlessness.
+Mantra definition – This word means a sound, or a short phrase that is repeated over and again, for the purpose of focusing the mind and calming down its restlessness.

 The origin of the word comes from East, where it is often used for the purpose of disciplining the mind.

-In the East, a mantra is considered as a sacred utterance, word or group of words believed to have psychological and spiritual powers, and help induce an altered state of consciousness.
+In the East, a mantra is considered as a sacred utterance, word or group of words believed to have psychological and spiritual powers.
+Repeating it can induce an altered state of consciousness.

-Repeating a mantra for a few minutes a day can reduce the mental noise, help you focus and master your mind, and enable you to reject unwanted thoughts.
+Repeating a mantra reduces the mental noise, helps you focus and master your mind, and enables you to reject unwanted thoughts.